Did you know that you might experience early warning signs that mean you could be on your way to having a heart attack?

 - sleep disturbance: 29%

-Dr. O’Keefe-McCarthy cited a number of previous studies that have suggested women experience more warning symptoms compared with men.
+She cited a number of previous studies that have suggested women experience more warning symptoms compared with men.
 Women tend to experience less prodromal chest pain, but reported more episodes of fatigue, anxiety, and head-related symptoms such as headache or dizziness compared with their male counterparts.

-Is there a woman alive who hasn’t had periods of fatigue?
+For example, is there a woman alive who hasn’t had periods of fatigue?
 So before you stop reading this in favour of rushing immediately to your local Emergency Department because you’re feeling a bit tired today, remember that the key fact to remember is this: it’s when these symptoms feel unusual for you that you need to take particular notice.
 “Unusual” does not mean unbearable or even painful, by the way.
 Just distinctly unusual for YOU.

 One of my blog readers told me that when her physician suggested antidepressants to address her debilitating symptoms of crushing fatigue, she replied: “Will they help me carry the laundry basket up the stairs?
 Because I’m unable to do that now.”
 She was subsequently correctly diagnosed with heart disease.